 The Ferry

 The ferry has bathrooms and a cafeteria selling snacks, food, water, coffee and drinks.
 There are outside seating areas as well as an inside air conditioned cabin with televisions.
 You can sit anywhere you want.
+There is an open free Wifi network that requires you to sign up to use.

 As soon as it’s time to leave, they will make an announcement over the loud speaker in English and Spanish.